-In brief
+In short

-• Carrier bags and small paper bags serve different operational purposes and should not be treated as interchangeable.
+• Carrier bags and paper bags serve different operational purposes and should not be treated as interchangeable.

 • A small range of well-selected standard sizes is usually more effective than managing many uncoordinated formats.